stfc/cloud-deployed-apps/docs/apps/storage.md

 or you can use argocd to install it - see [Deploying Apps](../deploying-apps.md)

 >[!WARNING]
-> you need to tell argocd to ignore some clusterroles because they get updated after deployment and causes out-of-sync issues
+> You need to tell argocd to ignore some clusterroles because they get updated after deployment.
+This causes out-of-sync issues.
-> add the following config to the `<cluster-name>-apps` ApplicationSet in `apps.yaml` for your cluster
+> Add the following config to the `<cluster-name>-apps` ApplicationSet in `apps.yaml` for your cluster to mitigate.
 > ```yaml
 > spec:
 >  templatePatch: |